 But Black says avoiding such discussions can cause problems in the future.

-She suggests caregivers start at a place where parents are going to be most comfortable and find an easy intro point for conversation.
+She suggests caregivers start at a place where parents will be most comfortable and identify an easy entry point for conversation.

-For example, you might let them know that you’re thinking about hiring a financial advisor and ask if they have one and how they’ve helped them?
+For example, you might let them know you’re considering hiring a financial advisor and ask whether they have one and how that advisor has helped.

-You also want to do your best to make sure their financial house is in order and not assume they have basic tools in place.
-In fact, research shows fewer than half of U.S. adults have a will in place.
+You also want to do your best to ensure their financial house is in order and not assume they have the basic tools in place.
+In fact, research shows that fewer than half of U.S. adults have a will.

-Another study found that only 18% of people have all the necessary legacy planning components in their will such as a health care directive or proxy and a durable power of attorney.
+Another study found that only 18% of people have all the necessary legacy-planning components in their will, such as a health care directive, a proxy, and a durable power of attorney.

 2. Know where key financial documents are kept